Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval: Retrieval-Pretrained Transformer

 \paragraph{Sliding window attention at training and inference time}

 As described in \S\ref{sec:method}, the decoder takes as input $w$ chunks, each with $m$ tokens as input, and applies causal attention over them.
-In practice, to give the first tokens access to past tokens, we use the sliding-window attention mechanism \cite{txl,longformer,blockrecurrent}, where the number of tokens in a window is 2,048 and the stride is 1,024.
+In practice, to give the first tokens access to past tokens, we use the sliding-window attention mechanism \cite{txl,longformer,SLED}, where the number of tokens in a window is 2,048 and the stride is 1,024.
 Thus, the input to each window is 2,048 tokens and the output are the representations for the last 1,024 tokens, which use the keys and values of the previous 1,024 tokens for contextualization.

-At inference time a similar procedure is applied \cite{txl}, where we compute and cache the key and value representations for segments of 1,024 tokens, and then use these as context for generating or estimating the probability of the next segment.
-Naturally, at inference time the retriever component provides access to all tokens from the beginning of the document.
+At inference time a similar procedure is applied.
+We compute and cache the key and value representations for segments of 1,024 tokens, using these as context for generating or estimating the probability of the next segment.

+\paragraph{Retrieval at inference time} During training we encode in each batch sequences of length 16K and retrieve chunks from those encoded 16k tokens.
+However, at inference time the retriever provides access to \emph{all} tokens from the start of the document, where we store the key and lower-decoder representations in a Faiss~\cite{faiss} index on the CPU.
+For each chunk, we query the index using the chunk's query representations and retrieve the top-$K$ lower-decoder representations with the highest dot product.

 \paragraph{Additional details} At training time we use sequences of length $L=16,384$ tokens, which are split into 4 devices, each consuming $4,096$ tokens.
 As mentioned, the decoder stack takes $2,048$ tokens as input (in a sliding window approach), which contains $\ell=32$ chunks of length $m=64$.
-We employ Rotary Positional embedding \cite{rotary}, and train all models for 500K steps on a TPUv4-64, with an effective batch size of ${2^{17}}$ tokens.
+We employ Rotary Positional embedding \cite{rotary}, and train all models for 500K steps on a TPUv4-64, with an effective batch size of ${2^{17}}$ tokens resulting in a total training budget of 65 billion tokens.

 For all models trained, we use the GPT-NeoX \cite{neox} tokenizer, which was trained on the Pile \cite{pile} and covers the domains we evaluate on (see \S\ref{sec:datasets}).
 As our scoring language model, we use the deduplicated 1.4B parameter version of Pythia \cite{pythia}, and score with it the top-20 BM25 candidates.
 Our model has 12 layers, hidden dimension $d=1024$, and 8 attention heads with a head dimension of 128.
-We apply CCA every 2 layers and use 2 neighbors, unless mentioned otherwise.
-Additional implementation details are in Appendix~\ref{app:additional_imp}.
+We apply CCA with 2 neighbors, unless mentioned otherwise.
+Additional implementation details are in Appendix~\ref{app:additional_imp} and theoretical complexity of CCA layers is in Appendix \ref{app:complexity}.